Charlo woman dies after vehicle hits moose in Lincoln County - NewsBreak

 The Montana Highway Patrol reports the one-vehicle accident happened shortly after 5:30 p.m. on US Highway 2 near Libby.

-The 67-year-old victim — who was driving a Subaru Crosstrek — died after hitting a moose that had wandered onto Highway 2 near mile marker 64, according to MHP.
+The 67-year-old woman, who was driving a Subaru Crosstrek, died after hitting a moose that had wandered onto Highway 2 near mile marker 64, according to MHP.

 The woman’s vehicle then went off the road and struck some trees.